wanqing-zhang/wanqing-zhang.github.io/_pages/research.md

 W. Zhang, et al. "Hydrogel-based sweat chloride sensor with high sensitivity and low hysteresis", *Biosensors and Bioelectronics*, 288, 117805 (2025).
 </small>

-## Pure PEDOT:PSS Bioelectronic Interfaces (Ongoing)
+## Additive-free PEDOT:PSS Bioelectronic Interfaces (Ongoing)

 PEDOT:PSS is one of the most widely used conductive polymers for bioelectronics.
 However, conventional PEDOT:PSS electrodes often require additives to achieve high conductivity.
 Besides, they can easily delaminate from their substrates due to interfacial water penetration.

-My current research focuses on developing additive-free PEDOT:PSS electrodes with high conductivity, good wet stability and strong interfacial adhesion for implantable bioelectronic applications.
+My current research focuses on developing additive-free PEDOT:PSS electrodes with high conductivity, long-term wet stability and strong interfacial adhesion for implantable bioelectronic applications.

 <div style="text-align:center;">
 <figure style="